carbonblack/cb-event-forwarder/README.md

 ### Starting and Stopping the Service

 #### CentOS 6.x
-Once the service is installed, it is managed by the Upstart init system in CentOS 6.x.
-You can control the service via the initctl command.
-* To start the service, `initctl start cb-event-forwarder`
+* To start the service: `service cb-event-forwarder start`
-* To stop the service, `initctl stop cb-event-forwarder`
+* To stop the service: `service cb-event-forwarder stop`

 #### CentOS 7.x
-* To start the service, `systemctl start cb-event-forwarder`
+* To start the service: `systemctl start cb-event-forwarder`
-* To stop the service, `systemctl stop cb-event-forwarder`
+* To stop the service: `systemctl stop cb-event-forwarder`

-Once the service is installed, it is configured to start automatically on system boot.
+Once you install the service, it is configured to start automatically on system boot.

 ## Splunk